Wheellog/Companion.Garmin/README.md

 This app is a rebuild from ground-up of an original Garmin app.
 I made this app to be with better UI, more options, and also settings sync from WheelLog app.

+Btw here is the original app repository on [GitHub](https://github.com/marccardinal/WheelLog-Garmin-ConnectIQ).

 ## Contributing

 To contribute, fork this repo, add changes you want, and create a pull request.
 I'll review it and merge it if possible :D